Published 04 May 2017

 Six of our developments have been shortlisted for a prestigious Housing Design Award.

 The national awards showcase excellence and innovation in design, and are a cross-industry partnership between various arms of government, the private sector and key professional institutions.

 Our four completed schemes on the shortlist delivered over 540 high-quality homes across four London boroughs: Wandsworth, Kensington and Chelsea, Tower Hamlets, and Newham.

 Two of our unfinished projects, Fish Island in Tower Hamlets, and Southmere in Thamesmead, have also been recognised.

 - St John’s Way (Phase 1) – We completed phase I of our St John’s Hill estate regeneration in April 2016.
-It includes 153 new homes, high quality landscaping and play areas.
+This comprises of 153 new homes, high quality landscaping and play areas.

-- More West – Includes 112 new homes, and new community and retail facilities.
+- More West – 112 new homes, as well as, community and retail facilities.

 - Lock Keepers - 109 homes featuring energy-efficient and environmentally-friendly technology such as solar panels.